-The Hospice Georgian Triangle Foundation (the "Foundation") is incorporated without share capital under the Corporations Act (Ontario) as a charitable organization and is a registered charity under the Income Tax Act (Canada).
+The Hospice Georgian Triangle Foundation (the "Foundation") is incorporated without share capital under the Ontario Not-for-Profit Corporations Act (ONCA) as a charitable organization and is a registered charity under the Income Tax Act (Canada).

 The objective of the Foundation is to use the gifts, and benefits, including income derived, therefrom, for the benefit of, or as requested by Hospice Georgian Triangle.
 These financial statements have not been consolidated with those of Hospice Georgian Triangle.